dmalzl/pylluvial/README.md

 # pyalluvial
-A python library for creating alluvial diagrams
+A python library for creating alluvial diagrams with an arbitrary number of layers

 # Installation
 Simply clone the repository